Barkarula/simple-blog/README.md

 Express is MVC-like JavaScript framework that takes care of the boiler plate code to handle HTTP requests and responses.
 [More info](http://expressjs.com)

-EJS is a template engine for Node.js that allows you to embed JavaScript when generating HTML web pages.
+EJS is a template engine for Node.js used to generate HTML pages with dynamic content.
 [More info](https://github.com/visionmedia/ejs)

 How to run it